abhishek3569/Airpelago/README.md

 Tachyons

-## The Source code is in public/Index.html file (Which includes the Javascript and CSS code as well)
+## The Source code is in public/Index.html (Which includes the Javascript and CSS code as well)